mohitmishra45/MediPredict/IEEE_PAPER_DRAFT.md

 Furthermore, M. Chen et al. [4] focused on stroke prediction, utilizing ensemble methods and balancing techniques like SMOTE (Synthetic Minority Over-sampling Technique).
 Given the severe class imbalance in stroke datasets, probabilistically calibrated models like Logistic Regression often provide more reliable risk scores than complex black-box models.

+Similarly, Liver Disease prediction has been investigated by researchers effectively utilizing classification algorithms.
+Studies have shown that liver enzymes such as Total Bilirubin, SGOT, and SGPT are critical biomarkers.
+Non-linear classifiers like **Decision Trees** and Random Forests have demonstrated superior performance in capturing the complex decision boundaries required to diagnose liver pathologies from these biochemical indicators.

+The integration of **Generative AI** in healthcare is a nascent but rapidly evolving field.
+Large Language Models (LLMs) like Google's Gemini and OpenAI's GPT series are being increasingly explored for their potential to act as conversational health assistants.
+These models can interpret unstructured patient queries and provide preliminary triage advice, essentially serving as a bridge between raw medical data and patient understanding.

-MedPredict AI builds upon these foundational studies by not only reproducing high-accuracy models but also integrating them into a cohesive, user-friendly ecosystem.
+MedPredict AI builds upon these foundational studies by not only reproducing high-accuracy models but also **unifying them into a single ecosystem**.
+Unlike previous works that focus on isolated diseases, our platform integrates five distinct predictive models with a state-of-the-art Generative AI assistant, ensuring a holistic approach to proactive health management.

 III.
 METHODOLOGY

-A. Data Collection
+A. Data Collection and Dataset Curation

-The datasets were acquired from the UCI Machine Learning Repository and Kaggle, ensuring they represent standard clinical parameters.
+The foundation of any robust machine learning system lies in the quality and representativeness of its training data.
+For this study, we meticulously curated datasets from two highly reputable sources: the **UCI Machine Learning Repository** and **Kaggle**.
+These repositories are widely recognized in the academic community for hosting validated, real-world clinical datasets that have been de-identified and ethically approved for research purposes.

+Our dataset selection criteria were guided by three principal factors:
+1. **Clinical Relevance**: Each dataset must contain medically validated features that are routinely measured in clinical practice.
+2. **Sample Adequacy**: Sufficient sample size to enable meaningful statistical learning while avoiding overfitting.
+3. **Feature Diversity**: A comprehensive set of both continuous and categorical variables to capture the multifactorial nature of disease etiology.

 **Table 1: Dataset Descriptions and Features**